richie-omondi/Cyclistic-Case-Study/README.md

 - Implement a higher cost per minute at a lower time allotment to incentivize casual riders to purchase annual memberships.
 - Reduce the time allotment that casual riders can use the bikes to incentivize them to purchase annual memberships.

-The case study was analyzed in R.
+The case study was analyzed in R and implemented using Google Colab.